mmattozzi/video-by-video/README.md

 - [VLC](https://www.videolan.org/vlc/) if you want to play video from inside the app

 ## Usage
+1. Build with `npm install`
-1. Run the app: `npm start`
+2. Run the app: `npm start`
-2. Click "Open Video File" and select one or many videos
+3. Click "Open Video File" and select one or many videos
-3. View screenshots and rename the file
+4. View screenshots and rename the file

 ## Development
 - Electron